BarisAlbayrakIEEE/BarisAlbayrakIEEE/README.md

 The above point example inspects the **WHAT** question only.
 Consider two other geometric entities: axis and line piece.
 An axis is the set of points achieved by infinitely translating a point along a vector in both directions.
-A line piece, on the other hand, excludes the points of the axis that are out of the two boundary points.
+A line piece, on the other hand, excludes the points of the axis those are out of the two boundary points.
 So, why not defining the line piece class by inheritting from the axis class?
 Then, adding the two boundary points would finish the definition of the line piece.
 Again, this looks like a good design solution based on the famous **IS A** relation.